DOH-JPD2303/LinkageRefImp/README.md

 )]
 ```

-We will also create a "big" version of the dataset to see how our code snippets might perform on a larger set of data:
+We also create a "big" version of the dataset to see how our code snippets might perform on a larger set of data:

 ```{r}
 big_candidates <- rbindlist(rep(list(candidates), 10))